Deploying Server Applications with Ansible

 roles:

 Let's start building out our infrastructure in the world of Ansible.
 First, let's adjust our inventory.ini file and put the server we just bootstrapped into a host group that relates to its purpose.
-We can simply just move the server to the from the [bootstraps] group to the [proxy] group.
-If we want to bootstrap a different server, we can add it to the [bootstraps]
+We can simply just move the server to the from the [baselines] group to the [npm] group.
+If we want to bootstrap a different server, we can add it to the [baselines]

 [local]